Traditional 4-H Clubs

 - Location/Time: Third Wednesday of the month; 3:45-5:00 pm @ Extension Office.

-- Fowl Play 4-H Club is our newest addition, launching in the 2025–2026 program year.
-This club will introduce youth to the 4-H program while providing hands-on learning experiences in poultry production.
+- Fowl Play 4-H Club: This club will introduce youth to the 4-H program while providing hands-on learning experiences in poultry production.
 Members will explore topics such as egg quality, the differences between layers and broilers, and we'll discuss showing turkeys at the NC State Fair.

 - Club Leader: Emilou Spruill